alirawashdeh/govuk-userflow-icons/README.md

 ## Introduction

-User flow diagrams are a useful tool to map out what users when navigating through a digital service.
+User flow diagrams are a useful tool to map out what users see when navigating through a digital service.
 GOV.UK services use a common set of page patterns, so a small set of common page types can be used to map out a wide variety of service journeys.

 This repository provides a set of high-res icons for use when mapping out GOV.UK user flows.